top of page

 While wild camping is generally prohibited in England, there are some exceptions and opportunities for those seeking adventure.

 • Dartmoor National Park: One of the few places in England where wild camping is officially permitted, Dartmoor offers dramatic landscapes with moorlands, granite tors, and ancient forests.
 However, camping is restricted to certain areas, so make sure to stay in the designated zones.
-Always be sure to camp responsibly, following the Leave No Trace principles to preserve this beautiful landscape.
+Always camp responsibly, following the Leave No Trace principles to help preserve this beautiful landscape.

 • Lake District: Although wild camping is not officially allowed in the Lake District, many experienced campers enjoy stealth camping here—camping in hidden, high, and remote spots that are less likely to attract attention.
 Areas like Patterdale and Angle Tarn, Seathwaite Fell, and Sprinkling Tarn are popular choices, but always be discreet, camp at dusk, and leave no trace behind.
 It's crucial to ensure you're not disturbing the landscape or violating local regulations.